Multiplicity of characters of finite reductive groups and Drinfeld doubles: Abstract

 \section{Abstract}

-In this paper, we compute the multiplicities of tensor products of almost unipotent characters and Deligne–Lusztig characters of a finite reductive group $G^F$, and these multiplicities are related to the ring structure of the complex irreducible characters of $G^F$.
+In this paper, we compute the multiplicities of tensor products of unipotent almost characters and Deligne–Lusztig characters of a finite reductive group $G^F$, and these multiplicities are related to the ring structure of the complex irreducible characters of $G^F$.
 In addition, we consider Frobenius--Schur indicators of modules over the Drinfeld doubles of finite reductive groups.
-In the final section, we study the multiplicities of tensor products of almost unipotent characters and pose the question of whether their non-vanishing can be detected through the multiplicities of tensor products of irreducible characters of the Weyl group.
+In the final section, we study the multiplicities of tensor products of unipotent almost characters.

 {

 }